 It happens to all of us.
-It doesn’t matter who you are, what you are doing or how much you have mastered being happy and positive.
-Even if you have completely overcome depression.
-There are days and times when you just don’t feel good.
+It doesn’t matter who you are, what you are doing, or how much you have mastered being happy and positive.
+Even if you have completely overcome depression, there will be days and times when you just don’t feel good.

-It’s not that there is something wrong with you, like I said, even the happiest of people have bad days and find themselves in a battle against the ego feeling consumed by negative thoughts and energy.
+It’s not that there is something wrong with you; as I said, even the happiest of people have bad days and find themselves in a battle against the ego, feeling consumed by negative thoughts and energy.

 Those familiar with the Law of Attraction know that getting stuck in a funk lowers your vibrations.
-The more you feel bad the more you are attracting circumstances that will make you feel the same way.
-If you are feeling depressed you will attract depression to you.
+The more you feel bad, the more you are attracting circumstances that will make you feel the same way.
+If you are feeling depressed, you will attract more things to be depressed about.

 Even sadness, anger, and depression are all aspects of living a human life.

-They are triggered by the brain in order to learn and adapt to the physical world around us.
-Many people don’t realize that emotions are directly linked to our physical bodies and many of the emotions we experience are simply a way that our brain is adapting, adjusting, and learning to cope with the world around us.
+The brain triggers these emotions in order to learn and adapt to the physical world around us.
+Many people don’t realize that emotions are directly linked to our physical bodies, and many of the emotions we experience are simply a way that our brain is adapting, adjusting, and learning to cope with the world around us.

-By resisting emotions, you are simply trying to ignore something the brain believes needs to be addressed to give you the best chance of survival and happiness.
+By resisting emotions, you are simply trying to ignore something the brain believes you need to address to give you the best chance of survival and happiness.

-Rather than freeing you from your emotions – resistance will only make the feeling have a stronger hold on you giving it the ability to operate from outside your awareness.
-As Dr. Dan Seigel puts it in his book Mindsight, when it comes to emotions “You can run, but you can’t hide.”
+Rather than freeing you from your emotions – resistance will only make the feeling have a stronger hold on you, which allows it to operate outside your awareness.
+As Dr. Dan Seigel puts it in his book Mindsight when it comes to emotions, “You can run, but you can’t hide.”